reinhart1010/nix/docs/en/common/jq.md

 ---
 # jq

-A command-line JSON processor that uses a domain-specific language (DSL).
+A JSON processor that uses a domain-specific language (DSL).
 More information: <https://jqlang.github.io/jq/manual/>.

 - Execute a specific expression (print a colored and formatted JSON output):